 The following Management's Discussion and Analysis of Financial Condition and Results of Operations is intended to provide information necessary to understand our audited consolidated financial statements for the three-year period ended December 31, 2017, and highlight certain other information which, in the opinion of management, will enhance a reader's understanding of our financial condition, changes in financial condition and results of operations.
-In particular, the discussion is intended to provide an analysis of significant trends and material changes in our financial position and the operating results of our business during the year ended December 31, 2017 as compared to the year ended December 31, 2016, and during the year ended December 31, 2016 as compared to the year ended December 31, 2017 and related notes included elsewhere in this Annual Report on Form 10-K. These historical financial statements may not be indicative of our future performance.
+In particular, the discussion is intended to provide an analysis of significant trends and material changes in our financial position and the operating results of our business during the year ended December 31, 2017 as compared to the year ended December 31, 2016, and during the year ended December 31, 2015.
+This discussion should be read in conjunction with our consolidated financial statements for the three-year period ended December 31, 2017 and related notes included elsewhere in this Annual Report on Form 10-K. These historical financial statements may not be indicative of our future performance.
 This Management's Discussion and Analysis of Financial Condition and Results of Operations contains a number of forward-looking statements, all of which are based on our current expectations and could be affected by the uncertainties and risks described throughout this Report, particularly in "Item 1A.
 Risk Factors."